Julian Harris, MD, MBA

 "I watched my maternal grandfather spend his 80s lovingly caring for my grandmother in their home after she was diagnosed with Alzheimer's disease.
 He felt very strongly that only he should cut her pills and prepare her favorite meals, and he did that with diligence and grace for over a decade.
 My grandmother received care from a fragmented ecosystem of providers, and my family had to coordinate everything on our own.
 When she gradually stopped speaking, it took years for her depression to be diagnosed, a situation that was ultimately reversed once treated.
 ConcertoCare can now orchestrate comprehensive medical, behavioral, and social services for seniors and their caregivers, helping seniors to maintain their independence and remain in their homes.
 Our patients say that's music to their ears."

-Dr. Julian Harris brings decades of strategic leadership and health care innovation to the ConcertoCare team.
-As Chairman and CEO, he leads the tech-enabled, risk-based care company's efforts to provide integrated, in-home care for seniors.
+Dr. Julian Harris brings decades of strategic and operational leadership and health care innovation to the ConcertoCare team.
+As Chairman and CEO, he leads the tech-enabled, value-based provider of at-home, comprehensive care for seniors and other adults with unmet health and social needs.

 Previously, Dr. Harris served as President of Care Allies, a group of Cigna-affiliated population health management and home-based primary care companies.
 Earlier at Cigna, Dr. Harris led U.S. Strategic Operations across Cigna's commercial and government businesses.
 He also managed internal investments in technology and innovation that accelerated the delivery of value-based care and digital health solutions.